kleenkanteen/kleenkanteen/README.md

   </p>
   <h2>What I'm up to now</h2>
     <div align="left">
-    <p>Buildng a carpooling website called Ant Ride.
-The easiest way to organize carpooling for one-off or weekly events.
-The few current websites require you to log in and coordinate things manually.
-Mine has no login + auto matches based on location.
+    <p>Buildng a carpooling website at <a href="https://ant-ride-1dvw.vercel.app/" target="_blank">ant ride</a>.
+The easiest way to organize carpooling for one-off or weekly events by automating groups based on location.
+And no login needed.
+The few existing websites lack these features.
     </div>
   <h2 style="font-weight: bold">3 things I did:</h2>
   <ul align="left">